mratsim/Arraymancer/README.md

 Available autograd and neural networks features are detailed in the technical reference part of the [documentation](https://mratsim.github.io/Arraymancer/).

+Warning: The autograd and neural networks high-level interface should see little changes (additional optional parameters like requires_grad), however the neural net primitives WILL be changed.

 ### Arraymancer in action

 Arraymancer tutorial is available [here](https://mratsim.github.io/Arraymancer/tuto.first_steps.html).